technoplato/automatic-job-applyer/tasks.md

 8. Auto-Fill Application Form

 User Story:
-As a user, I want the tailored resume data to automatically populate the job application form so that I don’t have to fill out repetitive fields manually.
+As a user, I want the tailored resume data to automatically populate the job application form so that I don't have to fill out repetitive fields manually.

 Technical Subtasks